yevskro/hangroulette/README.md

 # simplehangman

-This a simple hangman web game using a postgresql with one table and a simple react front end.
+This a simple hangman web game using postgresql with one table and a simple react front end.
 The game is handled server side for protection from hacks.
-For more information check out blueprint.md [For more information check out blueprint.md](../blob/master/blueprint.md)
+[For more information check out blueprint.md](../blob/master/blueprint.md)